 While many of today’s applications seamlessly integrate with one another in the office, access control has traditionally stood alone from all other systems.
 Yet, many businesses rely on a single source of truth to handle all employee administration needs such as Active Directory and G Suite.

-With open, cloud-based access control, companies can easily administer or revoke access credentials in real-time.
+With open, cloud-based access control systems, companies can easily administer or revoke access credentials in real-time.
 Through strategic integrations, businesses not only improve their overall security and administration capabilities, but can provide a better experience to guests and employees alike.

 Better creativity around office security